Juken Sentai Gekiranger: Story

-Four thousand years ago in ancient China, a form of Chinese styled kenpō martial art called Jūken (獣拳) was created by a man named Bruce Ee, who came to Japan and built the hidden village Jūgenkyō (獣源郷).
+4000 years ago in ancient China, a form of Chinese styled kenpō martial art called Jūken (獣拳) was created by a man named Bruce Ee, who came to Japan and built the hidden village Jūgenkyō (獣源郷).
 Jūken is a martial art in which one mimics the abilities of animals as well as trying to attain spiritual peace.
 However, dissent grew among the creator's ten students; three of them believed that they should use the suffering and hatred harnessed within humans to increase their power, using their power to assume the monstrous Three Kenma.
 After Bruce Ee was murdered, the Kenma gathered followers to practice an evil form of the Jūken style known as Rin Jūken Akugata.
 The other seven students believed that true strength should come from within and engaged their former friends in a great war, ending the fight with a forbidden technique to seal the Kenma powers at the cost of losing their human forms in the process, becoming the Seven Kensei.
 Followers of the Kensei created the Geki Jūken Beast Arts school: the Jūken of justice whose sport discipline enhances the human body with the self-produced positive Qi called "Geki."
 It is taught by Grand Master Sha Fu, one of the Seven Kensei, using a sports goods company named SCRTC (スクラッチ, Sukuratchi) as a front.
 Presently, a fallen student from the Geki Jūken school named Rio turned to the Rin Jūken style.
 He rebuilds the Rinjū Hall and brings the long-dead Rin Jūken users back to life as kyonshi to collect Rinki, Geki's polar opposite Qi, to resurrect the Three Kenma so that through them, he can become stronger.
 To fight the new Rinjū Hall, Sha Fu trained two youths: Ran Uzaki and Retsu Fukami.
-Along with Jan Kandou, a feral boy raised by tigers in the woods near Jūgenkyō, the Gekiranger team is formed and later joined by two other Geki Jūken users, Gou Fukami, Retsu's brother and master of the Geki Jū Wolf-Ken style, and Ken Hisatsu, a genius master of the Geki Jū Rhinoceros- style, to save the world from the Akugata's ambitions.
+Along with Jan Kandou, a feral boy raised by tigers in the woods near Jūgenkyō, the Gekiranger team is formed and later joined by two other Geki Jūken users, Gou Fukami, Retsu's brother and master of the Geki Jū Wolf-Ken style, and Ken Hisatsu, a genius master of the Geki Jū Rhinoceros-Ken style, to save the world from the Akugata's ambitions.
 However, an even greater evil uses the two sides for its plan.